 CRISA Principles (incorporating possible actions from UN PRI) Status (doubling denotes change in past year) Comment An institutional investor should incorporate sustainability considerations, including environmental, social and governance, into its investment analysis and investment activities as part of the delivery of superior riskadjusted returns to the ultimate beneficiaries.
-Address ESG issues in investment policy statement. \checkmark We have ESG policies that have been approved by the SIM Board.
-Support development of ESG-related tools, metrics, and analyses. \checkmark We progressed a project to gauge the extent of environmental risk to company and equity portfolio valuations. \checkmark We incorporate ESG criteria into the credit approval process.
-Ask investment service providers (such as financial analysts, consultants, brokers, research firms, or rating companies) to integrate ESG factors into evolving research and analysis. √√ The PRI's statement on ESG in credit ratings called on rating agencies to include these criteria in their ratings.
-(Described under Activities in this Report).
-Encourage academic and other research on this theme. \checkmark We provide input to graduate students on request.
+Address ESG issues in investment policy statement.
+V We have ESG policies that have been approved by the SIM Board.
+Support development of ESG-related tools, metrics, and analyses.
+V We have capability to gauge the extent of environmental risk to company and equity portfolio valuations.
+V We incorporate ESG criteria into the credit approval process.
+Ask investment service providers (such as financial analysts, consultants, brokers, research firms, or rating companies) to integrate ESG factors into evolving research and analysis.
+V We participated in formulating the PRI's statement on ESG in credit ratings, which called on ratings agencies to include these criteria in their ratings.
+Encourage academic and other research on this theme. $\checkmark$ We provide input to graduate students on request.
 Advocate ESG training for investment staff.
-V We provide training to analysts on environmental-damage valuations and credit scoring.
+N N A staff member commenced a PRI Academy course.
+We provide training to analysts on credit scoring.

-ow inv institutional investor should monstrate its acceptance of mership responsibilities in its estment arrangements and estment activities. • Exercise voting rights. $\sqrt{}$ • Develop an engagement capability. √ We have participated in 40 engagements to date. • Participate in the development of policy, regulation, and standard setting (such as promoting and protecting shareholder rights).
-V We make inputs into the JSE's public consultation process on listings requirements, when appropriate. • File shareholder resolutions consistent with long-term ESG considerations. Х This is not market practice in SA yet. • Engage with companies on ESG issues. ٨ We have held several engagements on governance practices.
-We consult on environmental and social matters. • Participate in collaborative engagement initiatives.
-V We have participated in collaborative investor lobbying activities. • Ask for standardised reporting on ESG issues (using tools such as the Global Reporting Initiative).
+An institutional investor should demonstrate its acceptance of ownership responsibilities in its investment arrangements and investment activities.
+Exercise voting rights. √ Develop an engagement capability.
+V We have participated in 47 engagements to date.
+Participate in the development of policy, regulation, and standard setting (such as promoting and protecting shareholder rights).
+V We make inputs into the JSE's public consultation process on listings requirements, when appropriate.
+We participated in formulating the PRI report on Fiduciary duty.
+File shareholder resolutions consistent with long-term ESG considerations.
+X This is not market practice in SA yet.
+Engage with companies on ESG issues. Х We have held several engagements on governance practices.
+We consult on environmental and social matters.
+Participate in collaborative engagement initiatives. √ We have participated in collaborative investor lobbying activities.
+Ask for standardised reporting on ESG issues (using tools such as the Global Reporting Initiative).
 V We participated in the WFE ESG Guidance questionnaire.
-(Described under Activities in this Report). • Ask for ESG issues to be integrated within annual financial reports √ Integrated reporting requires ESG disclosure.
-(See IOSCO Statement under Activities in the 2014 Report). • Ask for information from companies regarding adoption of/ adherence to relevant norms, standards, codes of conduct or international initiatives (such as the UN Global Compact). Х Companies do disclose this information in their integrated reports.
-We need to raise our knowledge base first, before we engage further with them. • Support shareholder initiatives and resolutions promoting ESG disclosure.
-X There have been no resolutions to date.
+(Described under Activities in the 2016 Report).
+Ask for ESG issues to be integrated within annual financial reports √ Integrated reporting requires ESG disclosure.
+(See IOSCO Statement under Activities in the 2014 Report).
+Ask for information from companies regarding adoption of/ adherence to relevant norms, standards, codes of conduct or international initiatives (such as the UN Global Compact).
+X Companies do disclose this information in their integrated reports.
+We need to raise our knowledge base first, before we engage further with them.
+Support shareholder initiatives and resolutions promoting ESG disclosure. $\sqrt{N}$ We supported Australian shareholder resolutions for the first time.